cmsc426spring2019/cmsc426spring2019.github.io/graphseg.md

 </div>
 </div>

+Well, in the edge map (b), the pixels of the outer ring have value 0.78, and the inner ring 0.39.
+The outer ring has radius 400, and the inner 100.
+So, the cost of the outer contour will be 61=(100×(1−0.39)), and internal contour 88=(400×(1−0.78)); thus the algorithm (incorrectly) chooses the inner contour.

+To address this, we need to make the cost of a segmented region is independent of the area it encloses.
+One way to accomplish this is to transform the image into [polar coordinates](https://en.wikipedia.org/wiki/Polar_coordinate_system): “unrolling” the image in a circle around the fixation point.
+See (c) for an example of unrolling around the red fixation point.
+(Desirably, this transform also makes the optimal contour stable when the location of the fixation point within the object changes.
+See, for example, the green vs red fixation points in the fig below, with their corresponding polar transforms (c) and (d): the shape of the transformed contours change slightly, but this doesn’t change which one is optimal.
+Mishra et al. show that this property holds for general images in section 8.1 of their paper.)

 - **NOTE**: for project 3, you shouldn’t actually transform the image into polar coordinates.
-The transformation introduces artifacts more as theta approaches 0, as the pixels become more and more stretched.
+The transformation introduces artifacts as theta approaches 0 and the pixels become more and more stretched.
-A better solution is to add an additional weighting term which is inversely proportional to the distance from the fixation point.
+A better solution is to add an **additional weighting term** which is inversely proportional to the distance from the fixation point.

 Alright, now that we’ve fixed the “shortcutting” problem, let’s